-Let’s suppose 100 managers work in your organization.
-And each of them can create a team in Microsoft Teams.
+Let’s suppose 100 managers work in your organization and each of them can create a team in Microsoft Teams.
 Then, they create many new channels for different purposes.
 What happens in the end?
 The endless number of unused teams, the mess in the workspace, loss of essential information, and so on.
-And what if you have thousands of employees?
+What if you have thousands of employees?

-Therefore, automatic flows in Power Automate will help to structure the process of team creation.
-And using advanced flows with team creation from templates you can be sure that each created team is structured according to the established rules.
+Therefore, automatic flows in Power Automate will help structure the process of team creation.
+Using advanced flows with team creation from templates, you can be sure that each created team is structured according to the established rules.
 As a result, your employees understand where and how they need to share information and collaborate on projects.

 The next advantage is of course saving work time.
 In our blog, we are discussing how to build flows in just a few minutes.
 By using process automation, you can scale the creation of teams and run the work in just a few minutes.
 And instead of performing routine tasks, you can stay focused on important work processes.

 Avoid overloading your IT without impeding user experience